 Concentration curves and concentration indices confirm previous observations and allow more nuanced conclusions.
 Based on the results presented in Table 6, it can be deducted that overall the most rapidly urbanising countries experience greater intra-urban inequalities.
 Based on the ranking constructed using households’ material assets only, at the aggregate level, the concentration indices are -0.20 for child stunting and -.23 for child underweight.
 The absolute values of these indices are greater (indicating larger disparities) when parents’ education is added to households’ durable assets.
 In all the most rapidly urbanising countries but Rwanda, concentration indices suggest that inequalities are greater in child underweight than in child stunting.
 In particular, Burundi and Mozambique experience very severe intra-urban disparities in child underweight with concentration indices equal to or exceeding -0.3.
 Comparatively, in the less rapidly urbanising countries, the intensity of inequalities is less pronounced.
 At the pooled data level, based on the wealth index ranking the values of all concentration indices are -0.13 (for underweight) and -0.14 (for stunting).
 As with the previous country group, inequalities are slightly greater when accounting for parents’ education.
 Figures 2-5 provide a graphical illustration of the above-discussed inequality patterns.

-Finally, unadjusted logistic regression modelling with binary underweight and stunting variables was conducted in order to examine the extent of inequalities between the top and bottom quintiles of wealth distribution (results are also presented in Tables 7 & 8).
+Finally, unadjusted logistic regression modelling with binary underweight and stunting variables was conducted in order to examine the extent of inequalities between the top and bottom quintiles of wealth distribution (results are also presented in Table 6).
 For the most rapidly urbanising LDCs, the odds ratio for stunting is 0.22, while the odds ratio for underweight is 0.25, indicating that children in the poorest households are more likely to be undernourished.
 When parents’ education is included in the households’ assets index, as previously, the severity of inequalities intensifies.
 On the other hand, in the less rapidly urbanising LDCs, the equivalent odds ratios fall in the range of 0.36 to 0.37, and follow the previous patterns, where poor education of the parents exacerbates intra-urban inequalities.
 Based on the results of unadjusted logistic regression, largest inequalities in child stunting can be observed in Burundi and Nepal, while greatest inequalities in child underweight are reported for Burundi and Mozambique.

 Table 6 around here –